RobertoFreireFerrazPassos/Cryptography/README.md

 - Given knowledge of only the hash, it’s infeasible to create another string of data that will create the same hash

 ## Token

+Tokenization is a process where one tries not to possess the data.
+It’s a proxy to sensitive information with equivalent non-sensitive information which is the token.
+In the case of merchants using credit card numbers, instead of encrypting the information one stores it and assigns a key.
+Just think of it as a vault.